One of the anomalies in European car manufacturing history of the Twentieth century was the enduring success of Citroen's Traction Avant.

 When production resumed after the Seconf World War, the Traction came fitted with a six-cylinder engine in its ultimate ‘6H’ form, as well as acting as a " guinea pig" for Citroen's self-levelling hydropneumatic suspension that would go on to earn international recognition in the ‘DS, launched in 1955.

-Only when Citroen had succeeded in developing another world-beater in the DS of 1955, did the company finally feel obliged to let the Traction die, a monument to Andre Citroen's vision and perseverance.
+It was only when Citroen had succeeded in developing another world-beater in the DS of 1955, did the company finally feel obliged to let the Traction die, a monument to Andre Citroen's vision and perseverance.

 Many examples of the Citroen Traction Avant 15CV have survived to this day, with this stylish, groundbreaking car having gathered a considerable cult following in the twenty years that it was in production.